ccastore/GenderViolence/README.md

-# GenereViolence
+# GenderViolence
-Program to analize data of genere Violence
+Program to analize data of gender Violence